 Podcast

-D&D 5E actual-play homebrew podcast featuring a mysterious tavern known only as The Medusa’s Cascade, that follows the adventuring parties Collateral Damage and Blood & Booze.
-Includes: setting lore episodes, character profiles, NPC side stories, and campaign recap episodes.
+D&D 5E actual-play homebrew podcast featuring a mysterious tavern known only as The Medusa’s Cascade, that follows the adventuring parties Collateral Damage and Blood & Booze (Season 1 start).

 Theme Music is written and performed by Efflorescence